 6.6 The IMC report

-A copy of the report must be forwarded to all parties involved in the injury management consultation including the:
+A copy of the report must be forwarded to the:

 - nominated treating doctor